Quantum $SL_2$, Infinite curvature and Pitman's 2M-X theorem: Statement of the problem

 \section{Statement of the problem}

-In order to state the problem at the end of this section, we start by presenting the related body of work while distilling the necessary representation-theoretic and geometric notions as we progress.
+In order to state the problem at the end of this section, we start by presenting the related body of work while distilling the necessary geometric and representation-theoretic notions as we progress.
 To that endeavor, we adopt the informal style of a survey, which will not be faithful nor all-encompassing.
 Also, certain prior results will be slightly reformulated, in order to reflect a personal point of view and lay the groundwork for this paper.

 While we are focused on relating the representation theory of quantum groups and (possibly non-commutative) geometry, our starting point is Pitman's theorem from probability theory \cite{P75}.
-It will play the role of Ariadne's thread while navigating through the mathematical maze created by the interaction of all these fields.
+It will play the role of Ariadne's thread while navigating through the maze created from the interaction of these various fields.

-\begin{thm}[Pitman's 2M-X Theorem, Discrete version] Let $\left( X_n ; n \in \N \right)$ be a simple random walk in $\Z$, i.e increments are independent and
+\begin{thm}[Pitman's 2M-X Theorem, Discrete version] Let $\left( X_n ; n \in \N \right)$ be a simple random walk in $\Z$, i.e. increments are independent and

 Then the process $\left( \Lambda_n^{\infty} ; n \in \N \right)$ defined as

 is a Markov chain on $\N$ with transition kernel given by $Q$:

 Moreover, the missing information is stationary and equidistributed in law in the sense that for all $n\in \N$: